-Wild turkeys have lived in most parts of Massachusetts since the time of the Colonial settlement.
-However, human development and hunting took their toll and by 1851 there were no turkeys left in Massachusetts.
-Restoration attempts started around 1911 but it took many relocation attempts before the population was successfully restored in the late 1990s.
-Today you can find wild turkeys living in most parts of Massachusetts.
+Wild turkeys have lived in most parts of Massachusetts since Colonial times.
+Over time, however, human development and hunting took their toll, and by 1851 there were no turkeys left in Massachusetts.
+Restoration attempts began around 1911 and continued until the population was successfully restored in the late 1990s.
+Today, you can find wild turkeys living in most parts of Massachusetts.

-The turkeys found in Massachusetts have a rich, brown-shaded plumage with a metallic or iridescent sheen, and white and black bars on their primary wing feathers.
+Turkeys found in Massachusetts have a rich, brown-shaded plumage with a metallic or iridescent sheen and white and black bars on their primary wing feathers.
 Males, called toms, can stand up to 4 feet tall and weigh more than 20 pounds.
-Females, called hens, are approximately half the size and weight of males.
+Females, called hens, are approximately half the height and weight of males.

-Turkeys are social animals who live and feed together in flocks.
-They inhabit a wide range of habitats including forested, semi-forested and open habitat.
-Turkey habitat must have both trees and grasses for feeding, resting/roosting, and nesting reasons.
-Trees provide food (nuts, seeds, fruit, etc.,) resting areas, cover from predators, and a place to roost at night.
-Hens with young will roost on the ground until the young are able to fly.
-Grasses are important for both adult and young because they provide food for adult turkeys and an environment where the young can find insects.
+Turkeys are social animals, living and feeding together in flocks.
+They inhabit a wide range of environments, including forested, semi-forested, and open habitat.
+All turkey habitat, however, must have both trees and grasses for feeding, resting/roosting, and nesting.
+Trees provide food (nuts, seeds, fruit, etc.) resting areas, cover from predators, and a place to roost at night.
+Hens with young will roost on the ground until their young are able to fly.
+Grasses are important for both adult and young turkeys, providing food for both.

-Unlike the domestic turkey, wild turkeys can fly up to 55 miles per hour and run up to 25 miles per hour.
-They have several predators including humans, crows, snakes, skunks, raccoons, and opossums.
-The average life span for a wild turkey is 3 to 4 years.
+Wild turkeys can fly up to 55 miles per hour and run up to 25 miles per hour.
+They have several predators, including humans, crows, snakes, skunks, raccoons, and opossums.
+The average life span of a wild turkey is 3 to 4 years.

 POSSIBLE CONFLICTS AND SOLUTIONS

 Wild turkeys are social birds who live in flocks, which are organized by “pecking order.”
 Sometimes turkeys believe humans are part of the “pecking order” and will treat them accordingly.
 If a turkey views someone as dominant, they will act submissive or fearful.
-If someone is viewed as being a subordinate, however, the turkey will try to bully him/her.
-Turkeys may determine a person to be a female or a male, regardless of the person’s true gender.
-Those perceived to be male may be challenged by adult male turkeys or followed and called to by female turkeys.
-Likewise, those perceived to be female may be courted by male turkeys.
+If someone is viewed as a subordinate, however, the turkey may act boldly.

 To prevent conflicts with turkeys: